LINEUP

 * All events including workshops and film screenings are included in ticket price.

-* St. Ann's Church and Parish Hall are wheelchair accessible.
-If you are in a wheelchair and would like to take a workshop please email Lynette Wiley.
+in a wheelchair and would like to take a workshop please email Lynette Wiley.